tenzir/platform/examples/keycloak/README.md

 ![Configuration 1](images/create_app_client_1.png)

-Under "Login settings", enter a redirect URL that points to `${TENZIR_PLATFORM_DOMAIN}/login/oauth/callback`, where `TENZIR_PLATFORM_DOMAIN` is the domain that is configured in your platform configuration.
+Under "Login settings", enter a redirect URL that points to `${TENZIR_PLATFORM_DOMAIN}/login/oauth/callback`, where `TENZIR_PLATFORM_DOMAIN` is the domain that is configured in your Tenzir Platform configuration.
 For example, if the app is running under `https://tenzir-app.example.org` then this should be `https://tenzir-app.example.org/login/oauth/callback`

 ![Configuration 2](images/create_app_client_2.png)

 Finally, in the client view, go to the Credentials tab and copy the value of the generated client secret.
-This must be added to the platform configuration under `TENZIR_PLATFORM_OIDC_PROVIDER_CLIENT_SECRET`
+This must be added to the Tenzir Platform configuration under `TENZIR_PLATFORM_OIDC_PROVIDER_CLIENT_SECRET`

 ![Configuration 2](images/create_app_client_3.png)